gohsumin/RN-v1/README.md

 -----

-#### Hindsight
+#### Notes
+- I worked on this repo from June 2021 to February 2022 as a front-end developer.
+- This repo was written by me, using the server code written by the team leader H.A.
-- _There are many, many, many ways to improve this repository to follow better coding conventions.
+- There are many, many, many ways I could've done better to follow better coding conventions.
 For example, the mobile and web code should be in separate repos considering their differences now.
-Also, only the newer components utilize React StyleSheets._
+Also, only the newer components utilize React StyleSheets.

-#### Credit + Disclaimer
-- _This repo was written by me, using the server code written by the team leader H.A.
-There was no cross-collaboration.
-This repo is far from complete as I've left the team._
-- _All major decisions regarding our organization, representation, and mission were made by H.A.
+- All major decisions regarding our organization, representation, and mission were made by H.A.
 Both the backend and frontend structures changed frequently — therefore I have multiple fully-functioning past commits with quite different designs and functionalities.
-Unfortunately, with the frequent, big changes, this project ended up being less of an opportunity to establish that knowledge (as mentioned above), but rather an opportunity to learn a wide range of frontend logic._
+Unfortunately, with the frequent, big changes, this project ended up being less of an opportunity to establish that knowledge (as mentioned above), but rather an opportunity to learn a wide range of frontend logic.
-- _There is a lot more functionality that is currently hidden (due to frequent changes mentioned above)._
+- There is a lot more functionality that is currently hidden (due to frequent changes mentioned above).